 #2.
 I don’t want to send only text offers to my customers.
 Is it possible to send rich text media, depending on the nature of my campaign?

-Content management is a key task in proximity-based messaging.
+Mobile content management is a key task in proximity-based messaging.
 The challenge is when small bits of content like coupons, offers, promotions, multimedia files, etc., have to be managed and delivered flawlessly to mobile devices from a central system.

 The Beaconstac platform offers Cards, that are a great way to manage and deliver rich content to your beacon-enabled app.
 Cards are basically creatives that show up as a notification on the user’s mobile phone when certain conditions are met.